10-Q 1 aap-20241005.htm 10-Q aap-20241005

 The accounting policies followed in the presentation of interim financial results are consistent with those followed on an annual basis.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”), have been condensed or omitted based upon the Securities and Exchange Commission (“SEC”) interim reporting principles.
 These condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for 2023 as filed with the SEC on March 12, 2024, and the amended Annual Report on Form 10-K/A filed with the SEC on May 30, 2024 (collectively the “2023 Form 10-K”).

-The accompanying condensed consolidated financial statements reflect all normal recurring adjustments that are necessary to present fairly the results for the interim periods presented.
-The results of operations for the interim periods are not necessarily indicative of the operating results to be expected for the full year.
+periods are not necessarily indicative of the operating results to be expected for the full year.
 The Company’s first quarter of the year contains sixteen weeks.
 The Company’s remaining three quarters each consist of twelve weeks.

 Revision of Previously Issued Financial Statements for Correction of Immaterial Errors

-During the year ended December 30, 2023, the Company identified errors impacting cost of sales, selling, general and administrative expenses (“SG&A”) and other income (expense), net, of $62.9 million, $36.6 million and $1.7 million incurred in prior years but not previously recognized.
+During the year ended December 30, 2023, the Company identified errors in its consolidated results impacting cost of sales, selling, general and administrative expenses (“SG&A”) and other income (expense), net, of $62.9 million, $36.6 million and $1.7 million incurred in prior years but not previously recognized.
 These charges primarily related to product costs and vendor credits.
 Management assessed the materiality of the errors, including the presentation on prior period consolidated financial statements, on a qualitative and quantitative basis in accordance with SEC Staff Accounting Bulletin No. 99, Materiality, codified in Accounting Standards Codification Topic 250, Accounting Changes and Error Corrections.
 The Company concluded that these errors and the related impacts did not result in a material misstatement of its previously issued consolidated financial statements as of and for the years ended December 31, 2022 and January 1, 2022 and its previously issued unaudited condensed consolidated interim financial statements as of and for the sixteen weeks ended April 22, 2023; the twelve and twenty-eight weeks ended July 15, 2023; and the twelve and forty weeks ended October 7, 2023.
 Correcting the cumulative effect of these errors in the fifty-two weeks ended December 30, 2023 would have had a significant effect on the results of operations for such period.

 The Company has corrected the relevant prior periods of its consolidated financial statements and related footnotes for these and other immaterial corrections for comparative purposes, as previously disclosed in Note 18.
 Immaterial Restatement of Prior Period Financial Statements of the Company’s 2023 Form 10-K. The Company will also adjust previously reported financial information for such immaterial errors in future filings, as applicable.
-A summary of the corrections to the impacted financial statement line items from our previously issued financial statements are presented in Note 12.
+A summary of the corrections to the impacted financial statement line items from our previously issued financial statements are presented in Note 13.
 Immaterial Misstatement of Prior Period Financial Statements.

 2. Significant Accounting Policies